THANK YOU FRONTLINE WORKERS

 - Masks will be available at the Gallery for a donation.

 - Visitors are asked to follow a specific route through the gallery spaces, indicated by floor markers.
-The markers are 2 metres long to assist patrons with social distancing.
+The markers are 2 metres long to assist patrons with physical distancing.

 - A limited number of visitors will be allowed in the individual gallery spaces.